lamula21/next-mongodb-crud/README.md

 - Typescrypt for strong typed code
 - Next Auth for users authentication with JWT (Json Web Tokens)
 - Axios for fetching data
-- Bcrypt for password encryption
+- Bcrypt for password encryption.

 ## Getting Started